2026

 Please find more information about the event agenda and speakers here.

-Some of the questions and concerns we will address include:
+Some of the questions and concerns we addressed included:

 • What is the economic outlook this year, given inflation and high interest rates?